MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-release-notes.md

 - **Updated Compliance Score**: Compliance Score now includes scores for Microsoft-managed actions.
 Your score will increase as a result.

 - **Actions Items:** Action Items are now individual items and many include telemetry collection from the Microsoft Secure Score Graph API.
-Where possible, technical action recommendations now have links to the applicable configuration page in the Office 365 service.
+Where possible, technical action recommendations now have links to the applicable configuration page in the Microsoft 365 service.

 - **Tenant Management:** New interface for managing new data elements in Compliance Manager (Preview):
     - **Dimensions:** View, add and customize metadata for Templates, Assessments, and Action Items that allow you to create custom pivots for filters.